Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 | Trips | GET | `GET http://rideshare-trips.eastus.azurecontainer.io/api/trips` | Retrieve all trips  |
 | Trips | POST | `POST http://rideshare-trips.eastus.azurecontainer.io/api/trips` | Create a new trip  |

-### Running in AKS
+### Running in AKS and Service Fabric

-[Azure AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) provides much more robust way to deploy and manage the different containers as it provides orchestration and self-healing capabilities.
-However, setting this up is beyond the scope of this solution.
+[Azure AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) and [Service Fabric Mesh service](https://azure.microsoft.com/en-us/blog/azure-service-fabric-mesh-is-now-in-public-preview/) provide much more robust way to deploy and manage the different containers as they provide orchestration and self-healing capabilities.
+However, setting those up is beyond the scope of this solution.

-Please refer to this [blog post](https://medium.com/@asavaritayal/azure-functions-on-kubernetes-75486225dac0) to get an idea of how Azure Functions can be deployed on Kubernetes.